Golden Rock (archaeological site): Saladoid culture

 In 1923, the first proof that once Indigenous peoples of the Americas lived on Sint Eustatius was found by J.P.B. de Josselin de Jong, an ethnologist from the National Museum of Ethnology in Leiden, the Netherlands.
 The remains of a Saladoid village were found in the middle of the culture plain at five locations around the present airport.
 De Josselin de Jong called the cluster the Golden Rock site.

 In 1984, a large-scale archaeological research started that continued up to 1987.
-2800 square meter was investigated, the largest pre-Colombian excavation in the Lesser Antilles at that time.
+2800 square meter was investigated, the largest pre-Columbian excavation in the Lesser Antilles at that time.
 Two structures circular in shape were found just north of the midden, a very large one and a smaller one.
-The research showed that the most probable function of the large house in the pre-Colombian era was that of a maloca.
+The research showed that the most probable function of the large house in the pre-Columbian era was that of a maloca.

 During the excavations the remains of nine Indigenous individuals were unearthed.
 These human remains had since been stored in a depot of Leiden University in the Netherlands and were repatriated to Sint Eustatius in March 2023.